andresouza/flowheight/README.md

 FlowHeight is inspired by [FlowType.JS](http://simplefocus.com/flowtype/)

-Flowheight is licensed under the MIT License.
-See the LICENSE.txt file for copy permission.
+FlowHeight is licensed under the MIT License.
+See the LICENSE file for copy permission.